xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ## Introduction

-This chapter contains reference information for the main XCDL objects `cdlOptions`, `cdlComponents`, `package`; and `cdlInterfaces`, followed by the various properties such as `activeIf` and `sourceFile` in alphabetical order.
+This chapter contains reference information for the main xCDL objects `cdlOptions`, `cdlComponents`, `cdlPackage`; and `cdlInterfaces`, followed by the various properties such as `activeIf` and `compilerSourceFiles` in alphabetical order.

 ## Mandatory properties